 The community and industry members were invited to have their say on the future development of the Aerotropolis precinct, with the draft Penrith Aerotropolis Development Contributions Plan released for re-exhibition between 15 June to 13 July 2023.
-At its Ordinary Meeting of 23 October 2023, Council resolved to endorse the Draft Penrith Aerotropolis CP.
-Council is now seeking Ministerial approval for the levy rate as per requirements under the Environmental Planning and Assessment Regulation 2021.
+At its Ordinary Meeting of 23 October 2023, Council resolved to endorse the Draft Penrith Aerotropolis CP to be sent to the Minister for Planning to allow Council to apply the 5.6% levy rate.
+Following, section 209 of the Environmental Planning and Assessment Regulation 2021 (EP&A Regulation) was amended on 12 July 2024 allowing Council to apply the 5.6% s7.12 levy rate to the Penrith Aerotropolis CP, an increase from the maximum levy rate of 1% under section 209 of the EP&A Regulation.
+A copy of the EP&A Regulation amendment can be found in the Document Library on the right-hand side of this page.

-The Plan seeks to deliver $815 million by apportioning a contribution rate of 5.5% for development over $200,000 within the Aerotropolis precinct in Penrith’s Local Government Area.
+The Plan seeks to deliver approximately $827 million by apportioning a contribution rate of 5.6% for development over $200,000 within the Aerotropolis precinct in Penrith’s Local Government Area.

 The contributions will fund the delivery of essential local infrastructure such as local roads, bridges, active transport connections, open spaces, community facilities and other embellishments identified in the Aerotropolis planning package.